Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 📜 Sub-section for the previous config.
 - Shows online players under minimap instead of bottom right when Show Online Players is enabled.
+- This option is automatically disabled on a no-map world and cannot be toggled on.

 🔄 Can be enabled/disabled during gameplay.